mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 ## Basic syntax

-A *message* represents the basic unit of translation in Fluent.
-This is the simplest form a message could take:
+A *Message* represents the basic unit of translation in Fluent.
+This is the simplest form messages can take:

 ```PROPERTIES
 welcome-msg = Hello, World!